-SEO and PPC are generally tactics conducted separately in companies.
-They are often even seen as alternatives to the other, being focused on one at a time.
-It doesn't have to be that way.
-Combining SEO and PPC can yield better results than conducting them separately.
+SEO and PPC are usually tactics that are conducted separately in companies.
+Often they are even seen as alternatives to the other, being focused on one at a time.
+It doesn’t have to be that way.
+Combining SEO and PPC can generate better results than conducting them separately.

-In this article I present some tips that companies can adopt, combining SEO and PPC, within a project.
-But first, let's contextualize these disciplines a little.
+In this article I present some tips that companies can adopt, uniting SEO and PPC, within a project.
+But first, let’s put these disciplines into a little context.

 - Search Engine Marketing (SEM)

 - How PPC and SEO Can Help Each Other

 - SEO + PPC = more results